 Alongside this, there is also the opportunity to achieve a recognised First Aid Qualification and Dementia Friend Training.
-The units of the course that are internally assessed require you to assemble a portfolio of assignments.
-These assignments will take on the form of essays, exam style questions, newspaper reports, videos, web page blogs and witness statements.
+The units of the course that are internally assessed require you to complete a controlled timed assessment called a Pearson Set Assignment (PSA).
+This contributes to their final grade.